UP TO 14 GUESTS

 The Corinth Canal will be our first stop.
 Finally opened in 1892, it separates the Peloponnese Peninsula from the rest of Greece and connects the Saronic Gulf to the Corinthian Sea.
-Take the time to walk across on the pedestrian bridge to admire the canal closer, (if you’re game) on some days bungee jumping is an option.
+Take the time to walk across on the pedestrian bridge to admire the canal closer, for the adventurous on some days bungee jumping, is an option.

 Moving on we will make our way to Ancient Corinth.
-This ancient city was dominated by the hill of Acrocorinth and the old Castle, the biggest and oldest castle in southern Greece.
+This ancient city was dominated by the hill of Acrocorinth, the old Castle, the biggest and oldest castle in southern Greece.
 Ancient Corinth is located at the foot of the hill and includes the Roman Agora of Corinth, the temple of God Apollo and a small museum.
-Away from its archaeological and historical interest Ancient Corinth is also one of the most popular religious destinations in Greece.
+In addition to its archaeological and historical interest Ancient Corinth is also one of the most popular religious destinations in Greece.
 This was where the Apostle Paul preached Christianity, was judged by the tribunal in the Agora and established the best organized Christian church of that period.

-Bringing us to our last stop, the site of Epidaurus.
+Our last stop will be the site of Epidaurus.
 After a short drive, you will be able to visit one of the most important ancient Greek sanctuaries dedicated to Asclepius, the God of healing and medicine.
 Located in a peaceful environment and spread on a hilly area, it reaches its highest point which is the theater of Epidaurus.
 The best preserved ancient Greek theater dated 4th century B.C.E. proof of what miracles the ancient Greek minds could create.
 You can test the acoustics, great even today and climb up until the upper seats just to close your eyes and dream you attended an ancient Greek tragedy.
 Lastly on the way back will follow the eastern coast of Peloponnese peninsula to reach Athens again.

 Private Tours are personal and flexible just for you and your party.